chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

     y

     Following Pre-flight checks will be conducted
-    1. /hab directory should have at least 5.9GB of free space
+    1. The /hab/ directory should have at least 5.9GB of free space
     2. Elasticsearch indices are in version 6

     Pre flight checks
-     ✔  [Passed]    /hab directory should have at least 5.9GB of free space ✔  [Passed]    Elasticsearch indices are in version 6 ✔  Maintenance mode turned ON successfully
+     ✔  [Passed]    The /hab/ directory should have at least 5.9GB of free space ✔  [Passed]    Elasticsearch indices are in version 6

+     ✔  Maintenance mode turned ON successfully

     Upgrading Chef Automate from version 3.0.49 to 4.x This might take around 15 to 20 min